The Front End

 For episode 8 we're joined by Mark Baldino.
 Mark runs Fuzzy Math, a user experience design agency, and shares his founder's journey and how good UX can improve your business and how developers can get involved in the UX design process.

 Phil is a developer experience engineer at Netlify and spends his days helping developers to build a better, modern web within the Jamstack.
 We discuss how Phil went from engineering to computer science, to delivering computers in a van, to (eventually) Netlify.
 He shares his thoughts on the Jamstack and how Netlify is leading the charge in hosting a modern web.

-Louise Ogilvy talks getting hired in some exciting emerging tech industries such as
+Louise Ogilvy talks getting hired in exciting emerging tech industries and writing your best CV

 Joining us today is the web’s very own web witch Stephanie Stimac.
 She's going to be sharing her journey from fashion and design into web standards and the Microsoft Edge team.
 Stephanie is a design technologist and lives somewhere in-between the role of a designer and developer.
 With a background in digital design and many years of building things from wireframe to code, she finds herself currently working in the Microsoft Edge Developer Experiences team.

 In this fourth episode of season 2, James Tucker is joining us.
 James is a full stack developer based in Minneapolis currently working at Soona Studios.
 He loves Vue and Rails, and tweeting about tech, startups and big ideas.
 James talks about his love of the web and how he moved from a potential career as a pastor into web development.
 He also shares some tips and advice on how to get started in development and his experiences to date.

 For this episode, freelancing legend Tom Hirst shares his journey into self-employment.
 Tom is based in Yorkshire and he's enjoyed a successful freelancing career for the past 11 years, specialising in WordPress development.
 Tom also runs a mentorship program to help other aspiring freelancers to help get into the freelancing life and start their own successful self-employment careers.
 Tom shares his super valuable freelancing tips, tricks and advice right here in episode 3 of season 2.

 For the very first episode in season 2, the inimitable Peter White, a developer, entrepreneur and maker based in York, talks all things entrepreneurship.
 We'll find out how he found his way through being a freelancing, part-time developer, product owner and maker of digital things.